AmosSpark/Thinkly/README.md

 ## Thinkly-API

-An api for thinly - a blogging app.
+An api for thinkly - a blogging app.

 ### How Use 🚀